 Gabapentin

-Gabapentin can be used to treat pain in dogs and, thus, it can work well to manage pain in dogs with hip conditions.
+Gabapentin can be used to treat pain in dogs, and thus, it can work well to manage pain in dogs with hip conditions.
 Another positive of this product is that a lower dose can be given when combined with NSAIDs like Deramaxx.
 You may notice some lethargy as a side effect.
 It is also important to wean a pup off of this drug rather than stop it abruptly.
 Note: this drug has not proven effective in managing pain for all dogs.

 Tramadol